Whats New Icon

 “AI is like salt in food. […] that being there or not there, can make a huge difference.”

+A debate was held on the first day of the conference which I was very excited to be a part of.
+We discussed the question of liability especially in the case of failed healthcare operations, or to what extent AI should be allowed to intervene or completely take over operations in healthcare.
 The scenario was such that an emergency case, where a musician met with an accident, suffered an epidural haematoma and had to be rushed to hospital, was required to be operated on by Neurobot, a neurosurgical AI system, which was to assume full control over the operation.
 Surgery was carried out without consent.
+The patient had survived the operation, however with paralysis of the right arm.
+So the debate was whether the AI company should have been held liable, or whether even without consent, saving the life of a patient was enough reason to address the need of the hour and proceed with surgery.

+My personal stance is that AI is like salt in food.
+You add salt to make your food taste better, but it is not essential.
+At the same time, that being there or not there can make a huge difference.
+AI should be used, but it should be used diligently, carefully, with supervision.
 It’s still developing and it does have a lot of scope, but it requires a lot more datasets considering that medical science and health is not very objective 9/10 times – there will be an exception to a rule and that exception can mean life or death for someone.
 So improving the datasets, at the same time, maintaining data privacy, is crucial to building an AI tool especially in relation to medical sciences.

 A take-away from this conference is that it is so important to be up-to date with the kind of advancements that are happening, because the world is changing, we’re evolving, and change is the only constant.
 I think conferences like these give people a great platform to come and actually look at what’s happening in the outside world, learn what we can and make the best out of it.
+Do I see myself being involved with AI in my future?
+Definitely.
+More than a choice, it’ll become an obligation in the years to come with how the health systems are evolving.
+I have the privilege of working on an AI-related study with Dr Amith Balachandran from Medicine, where we are trying to understand how good AI photography apps are in differentiating poisonous and look-alike non-poisonous plants.

 AI and health data really interests me: seeing how technology is incorporated, and try and improve the way AI works.
 It has to be a global effort; it has to be all health systems trying to improve the current datasets available to try and make AI a better tool for healthcare; but I’m sure we’ll get there eventually and it’ll be an integral part of all healthcare systems.